tvhoangitmo/tranvanhoang_hw1/README.md

 ## GitHub Pages
 You can view my profile through two options:
 1. The frontend part is hosted on GitHub Pages.
-You can view it [here] (https://tvhoangitmo.github.io/tranvanhoang_hw1/)
+You can view it [here](https://tvhoangitmo.github.io/tranvanhoang_hw1/)
-2. The live page after deployment on Render can be accesse [here] (https://tranvanhoang-hw1-28ut.onrender.com/).
+2. The live page after deployment on Render can be accesse [here](https://tranvanhoang-hw1-28ut.onrender.com/).